Maybe You Should Rethink That "Game-Changing" New AI Feature

 Monitor

-Since making the AI writing assistant available to all customers in April, our team has closely followed performance metrics like product usage and lovability.
+Since making the AI assistant available to all customers in April, our team has closely followed performance metrics like product usage and lovability.
 Collecting and reviewing customer feedback — both positive and negative — help us further refine the functionality.
 It also allows us to identify the next opportunity to deliver more value around additional AI-powered features in Aha! software.

 Launching a new product or feature is not the conclusion of your product development work.
 Dedicate regular time in product team meetings to discuss customer feedback together.
 For example, each team member can take ownership of a particular performance metric — tracking it over time and sharing ideas for improvement.